Harold-Anderson/acfo/README.md

   > In most situations, you should avoid setting up any custom caching on your site.
 Pages comes with built in caching defaults that are optimized for caching as much as possible, while providing the most up to date content.
 Every time you deploy an asset to Pages, the asset remains cached on the Cloudflare CDN until your next deployment.

-- In the settings for your domain (not the Astro site), under Speed > optimization > Protocol optimization make sure that HTTP/3 and HTTP/2 to Origin are enaabled.
-You probably can enable everthing on the protocols tab.
+- In the settings for your domain (not the Astro site), under Speed > optimization > Protocol optimization make sure that HTTP/3 and HTTP/2 to Origin are enabled.
+You probably can enable everything on the protocols tab.
 - On the Content optimization tab, turn off Speed Brain and Rocket Loader.
   I haven't found a problem with Cloudflare Fonts or Early Hints, so you can